The Boston Terrier Trainers -

 Training

-Due to their intelligent nature, the Boston Terrier is fairly easy to train.
+Due to their intelligent nature, the breed is fairly easy to train.
 They are willing to please and the only problems people generally tend to have with the breed is housebreaking.
 Whilst the dog is intelligent it can often take a while for it to learn various things and housebreaking is one of them.

 This breed tends to thrive on routine and they need a training schedule which is structured and consistent.
 Ensure that the puppy is not allowed to chew much when they are first brought home.
 Whilst it may seem cute at first, the puppy’s teeth will grow and it will carry the habit through until they are fully grown where it starts to become a problem!
 So, be consistent and stick to a routine.
-That way your Boston Terrier will know exactly what is expected of them and they will be a lot easier to train.
+That way your dog will know exactly what is expected of them and they will be a lot easier to train.

-Activity Level
+Boston Terrier Activity Level

 How active is the breed?